Hojjat Zeraati, PhD.

 Include the name(s) of any sponsor(s) of the research contained in the paper, along with grant number(s) .

 Divide the article into clearly defined sections.
 The language of the journal is English.
 Formats for the text and tables of your manuscript are Microsoft Word .doc, .rtf or .docx.
 12-point type in one of the standard fonts: Arial (Helvetica) is preferred.
-It is necessary to double-line space your manuscript.
-Tables must be on separate pages after the reference list, and not be incorporated into the main text.
-Figures should be uploaded as separate figure files.
+It is necessary to double-line space your manuscript (including title page, abstract and references) only.
+Tables should be on separate pages after the reference list.
+Figures and supplementary materials should be sent as separate file(s). (for more information about their acceptable format see below).

 A typical paper should be no more than 4000 words long.
 This word count does not include the heading, references, tables, graphs and acknowledgement.
 Thus, during the revision process, authors may need to reduce the length of their articles.
 Possible comments and suggestions of the editor may be sent to the author(s), who authorize(s) the publication of the article in the revised form Authors are advised to consult a current issue in order to make themselves familiar with the layout of tables etc of Journal of Biostatistics and Epidemiology.